isabelle-prover/mirror-afp-devel/doc/the-archive.md

 2. Check if submission works with current released version of Isabelle.
 3. Make sure submitter agrees to BSD or LGPL and potentially maintenance.
-4. Check submission into repository (as release and development, we do this, not the submitters)
+4. Check submission into repository (as release and development, the editors do this, not the submitters)
 5. Make available on web page
 6. Give out maintenance access to submitter on development version
 7. Announce on isabelle-users